 Take note of this professional fundraiser’s key tips for raising money for your group — as well as our very own Cheddar Up insights about what drives the highest dollar amounts.
 You can also follow along with you own planning worksheet.

 While the context and audience may change, this process can apply to generally any fundraiser.

 1. Master your mission.

-Before you begin any campaign, you have to understand the foundational why — so that you can translate that purpose and passion to others.
+Before you begin any campaign, you have to understand the foundational “why” — so that you can translate that purpose and passion to others.
 Why do you want to ask parents for classroom donations?
-Because math manipulatives help your children grasp math concepts they need to know to advance, and the cost often comes out of a teacher’s paycheck, which means they can’t compile a full class set quickly.
+Because math manipulatives help your children grasp math concepts and the cost often comes out of a teacher’s paycheck, which means they can’t compile a full class set quickly.